 No. In commercial publishing, the money flows to the author.
 Publishers pay an advance against royalties, meaning that the author will earn a percentage on every book sold but that the publisher “advances” a portion of the money upfront.
 For example, if you have a two-book contract for $25,000, you would need to “earn out” $25,000 in royalties after the book is published before you start earning additional royalties.

 Agents receive commission based on selling your book to a royalty-paying publisher.
 Most agents receive the standard rate of 15% for domestic sales and 20% for foreign sales.
 You do not pay the agent until they make the sale and you receive a check from the publisher.

 Where can I find a list of your books and how they connect?

-An index of my books and characters is available here, and book summaries and excerpts can be found here.
+An index of my books is available here.